Western Springs Reserve: Early history

+Later history

+In 1830-40, during the Māori musket wars, Ngati Tahinga, Waiohua and Te Taou lived in the wider area, which was named Te Rehu.

 In 1877, an earth dam was constructed to create a larger artificial lake, in order to serve as the source of Auckland's drinking water.
 The Western Springs lake was the source for Auckland's drinking water for the next 30 years.
+The English name was chosen to differentiate the springs from those at Auckland Domain, which was the previous major water source for Auckland.
+The springs were used until 1928, when they were superseded by damming projects in the Waitākere Ranges.

-In 1922, the Auckland Zoo was opened adjacent to the lake, followed by the Western Springs Stadium in 1929 and MOTAT in 1964.
+In 1922, the Auckland Zoo was opened adjacent to the lake, followed by the Western Springs Stadium in 1929 and Museum of Transport & Technology in 1964.
 During the Depression in the early 1930s, the area adjacent to Motions Road was developed as a camping ground.
 During World War II, the camping ground was used as a military camp for the United States Armed Forces.
 Afterwards, Western Springs was proposed as a site for an amusement park in 1953, however this did not eventuate due to a lack of funding.
 In 1961, the Auckland City Council parks department began administering the area, and in 1977 it was officially opened as a public park.

+In 2001, The New Zealand Circle of Friends Memorial Garden, was established in the park's Kānuka Grove, including a stone memorial engraved with the names of 50 people who have died from HIV/AIDS in New Zealand.

-The Fukuoka Garden was developed in the park in 1989, gifted to Auckland by Fukuoka in recognition of their sister city relationship.
-This garden was officially added to the park in 2017.
+The Fukuoka Gardens was developed in the park in 1989, gifted to Auckland by Fukuoka in recognition of their sister city relationship.
+This garden was officially added to the park in 2017, and includes a pavilion, waterfall, pond and over 1800 native Japanese and New Zealand species.